hammerheim-game/hammerheim-rules/3-warbands/Ostermark.md

 1 Knight of Everlasting Light
 180 gold crowns to hire
-Profile WS BS S T W I A Ld
+Profile M WS BS S T W I A Ld
 4 4 3 4 4 1 4 2 8
 Weapons/Armour: A Knight of Everlasting Light may be equipped with weapons and armour chosen from the Marshlander Equipment List